Read our frequently asked questions below about Continue Care Retirement Communities to learn more about the benefits of a CCRC.

 ARE THERE CCRC TAX BENEFITS?

-The IRS considers part of your entrance fee and your monthly service fee prepaid medical expenses.
+The IRS considers part of your entrance fee and your monthly service fee for the continuing care retirement community prepaid medical expenses.
 Each year, Woodland Pond’s actuarial firm will calculate the cost to operate the Health Care Center as a percentage of the cost to manage the entire Community.
 You may deduct that percentage of your entrance fee (in the year paid) and that percentage of your monthly service fees as prepaid medical expense deductions on your federal tax return.
 NOTE: Please consult your tax advisor when preparing your taxes.

 As we age, we find ourselves living more independently and less isolated than within our own home, with the Wellness Nurse and Resident Director ready to assist if the need arises.